 We usually do this over dinner.
 You don’t have to have a “worst”, but each day you must have a “best”.
 We are sometimes surprised by what comes up!

 It’s a great way to reflect on your day and practice gratitude.
 No matter how rotten the day was, we always come up with something that was “best”, even if it is just being together in that moment.
 Sometimes we help remind each other of the best parts of the day.

 It also gives the kids a chance to share anything that they are worried about, or have questions about- especially during the “on your mind” portion.
 It’s also great for them to listen to how we feel about our day- to see that adults also have good and bad days, things we worry about, and things we are grateful for.

 22. Just Go!

 Enjoy it!
 Your kids will never be this age again, make some memories, and laugh together over the frustrations.
 There are a million excuses not to go- to wait until the kids are older, or until finances are better.
 Just go.
 You can do this, plan ahead and go have fun!

-Our 21 best family travel tips to celebrate getting back out there in 2021.
-From planning ahead to embracing slow travel when you can, we hope these tips help you to have a great family vacation, and make great travel memories with your family.
-We are excited to get back to traveling with our kids, and we hope you are too!
+Our 22 best family travel tips to celebrate getting back out there in 2022 and beyond.
+From planning ahead to embracing slow travel when you can, we hope our family travel advice will help you to have a great family vacation, and make great travel memories with your family.